Insights

 The standard of proof is rising

 The more AI becomes embedded in business operations, the less tolerance there will be for informal oversight.
 Customer diligence is getting sharper.
 Procurement reviews are going deeper.
 Internal audit is asking more detailed questions.
-Regulators are moving from principle statements toward enforceable expectations.
+Regulators are moving from principle statements toward enforceable expectations — the EU AI Act's phased enforcement schedule running through 2026 and 2027 is the clearest near-term example, but it is far from the only one.

 That does not mean every organization needs the same control depth.
 A low-risk internal productivity tool should not be governed like a customer-facing decision system.
 But it does mean every organization needs a way to justify why certain controls apply, how they are operating, and what evidence supports that judgment.